CKs-Technology-News/PrivacyTools/README.md

 - [TinyWM](http://incise.org/tinywm.html) – A tiny window manager in around 50 lines of C.
 - [Xmonad](http://xmonad.org/) – A dynamically tiling X11 window manager.
 - [Xterm Window Manager](https://gitlab.com/klamonte/xtermwm) – Text-based window manager for Xterm-like terminals.
 Works on Xterm, Linux console, and can also be run as a GUI.
-- [i3](https://i3wm.org/) – i3 is a tiling window manager, completely written from scratch.
-The target platforms are GNU/Linux and BSD operating systems, our code is Free and Open Source Software (FOSS) under the BSD license.
 - [wtftw](https://github.com/Kintaro/wtftw) – A tiling window manager written in Rust.